Dave-team/Knowledge-base/Management.md

 - Relationships.
 Does this individual get along with others on the team and support collective decision making, or is he or she difficult to work with?
 - Trust.
 Can you trust this person to keep his or her word and follow through on commitments?

+## Introductions
+An introduction: who are you?
+Where were you before?
+What do you focus on?
+How do we interact?

+## Communication methods
+- Is it a simple quick question for a colleague?
+Instant message.
+- Is it a relatively quick question but needs some context?
+Email.
+- Is it something that requires more than 3 single lines of explanation?
+Phone call.
+- Is it something that would require probably more than 10 minutes of explanation/conversation?
+Plan a 30-minute meeting.
+- Is it something that requires more of a discussion?
+Do a meeting time you think is appropriate but only after you've tried to break down your problem into smaller chunks and see if steps 1 through 4 won't work.

 ## 1 on 1s
 - Held weekly
 - Focus on the employee